 Primary Areas of Settlement in the GTA (Social Atlas):

-King, Southern part of Uxbridge, Vaughan, Brampton, Mississauga, Oakville, Brampton, and City of Toronto (Wards 1 & 2 Etobicoke North, Ward 7 York West).
+King, Uxbridge (South), Vaughan, Brampton, Mississauga, Oakville, Brampton, and the City of Toronto (Wards 1 & 2 Etobicoke North, Ward 7 York West).

 Much of Peru's population continues to live in poverty, but economic growth has been strong since 2000.
 The 1978 constitution guaranteed religious freedom but there is still a bias towards the Catholic Church, which is the state church.
 However, in recent years, the Catholic Church has been on the decline as members are turning to atheism or evangelicalism.
 In 1960, there were only 78,000 evangelicals in Peru, but the number increased to 3.4 million by 2010; evangelicals now account for more than one-tenth of the population.